Be Careful When You Hear These Words

 Yoga, as we know it, has been around for about 100 years.

-Here’s a simplified version of mondern yoga’s history…
+Here’s a simplified version of modern yoga’s history…

-T. Krishnamacharya (1888-1989) was a well known in India.
+T. Krishnamacharya (1888-1989) was a well-known teacher in India.
 He had a reputation for drawing upon Indian medicine and yoga to care for and heal people.

 In 1926, the Maharaja of Mysore hired Krishnamacharya to teach yoga in the palace of Mysore.